david-fong/capswalk/game-ideas.md

 ## Points of Consideration

+Simplicity is a high priority.
+See examples below.

 - What is the pacing/intensity like?
 - Is it singleplayer/multiplayer-only?
 An idea that works with both is encouraged.
   - For multiplayer games, is the nature of the game competitive or collaborative?